Stop 'injustice' towards job seekers in Railways: Rahul | Politics

 Stop 'injustice' towards job seekers in Railways: Rahul

 Former Congress chief Rahul Gandhi on Wednesday extended his support to those seeking jobs in the Railways and called for stopping the injustice towards them.In a tweet, he also claimed there are now no jobs in the Railways.
-Earlier a job in the Railways was an honour, today there are no jobs in the Railways.
+Congress general secretary Priyanka Gandhi Vadra asked why the youth preparing for railway exams are not being heard.

 - Country: